 - Chapter 28 also expands on Spike's flashbacks in "Fool for Love," when Angelus let slip about the Slayer to Spike, which sparked his interest in them.
 The chapter reveals that Angelus had begun to see Spike as The Load due to his constant antics and violent tendencies constantly drawing attention, and deliberately let it slip about the Slayer, knowing that Spike's Blood Knight tendencies would lead him to a confrontation with them; of course, Angelus had anticipated that Spike would lose and get staked, not that he would win and kill the Chinese Slayer during the Boxer Rebellion.

-- In chapter 24, Jasmine briefly alludes to the flashback portions of the episode "Why We Fight," mentioning "a certain incident in a submarine sixty years ago" while insisting to Buffy that Angel and Angelus are Not So Different, and Angel has killed humans while ensouled.
+- In chapter 24, Jasmine briefly alludes to the flashback portions of the episode "Why We Fight," mentioning "a certain incident in a submarine sixty years ago" while insisting to Buffy that Angel and Angelus aren't so different, and Angel has killed humans while ensouled.

 - Cannot Keep a Secret: Willow confides in Kennedy Angel's Dark and Troubled Past as well as Buffy's relationship with him, telling her to keep it a secret.
 Kennedy does the exact opposite and spills the beans to the Potentials and Robin.